Source-independent quantum random number generator against tailored detector blinding attacks: Introduction

+A QRNG typically consists of a randomness source and a detection device.
+The randomness source provides light with quantum properties, and the detection device extracts randomness by measurements of light in a superposition state.
 As a solution to almost all security concerns, device-independent QRNGs~\cite{DI1,DI2,DI3,DI4} are the most stringent, making no assumption about either randomness sources or detection devices.
 Recently, device-independent QRNGs that can extract random numbers after deducting the consumed randomness have been implemented for the first time.
 The net gains reached 2290 bps~\cite{DI5}, 3606 bps~\cite{DI6} and 3718 bps~\cite{DI7}.
 However, they all required approximately 10 hours to accumulate data, which would lead to high latency in practical use.
 Furthermore, random numbers are consumed rapidly in most cryptographic tasks.
-Thus, we unavoidably consider the trade-off between the security and the generation rate~\cite{lowlatency,SDIF,MDIF}.
-An adoptable choice is the source-independent QRNG (SI-QRNG)~\cite{SI1,SDI1,SDI2,SDI3,QSI,cheng2022mutually}, in which the detection devices are assumed to be trusted, unlike in device-independent QRNGs.
+Thus, we unavoidably consider the trade-off between security and the generation rate~\cite{lowlatency,SDIF,MDIF,QSI}.
+An adoptable choice is the source-independent QRNG (SI-QRNG)~\cite{SI1,SDI1,SDI2,SDI3,cheng2022mutually}, in which the detection devices are assumed to be trusted by well characterizing them.
+There is no secure assumption on the randomness source and the channel between the source and the detection device.
+Different from device-independent QRNGs, SI-QRNGs can measure both discrete variables~\cite{SI1} and continuous variables~\cite{SDI1,SDI2,SDI3,cheng2022mutually}.
+Here we focus on the discrete-variable QRNG since it needs no additional local oscillators and is realized by a single measurement.
+In practice, SI-QRNG has a wide selection of untrusted sources, from lasers to light bulbs to sunlight, depending on the situations, thus becoming a popular choice.

-Unfortunately, since an adversary (Eve) can emit arbitrary signals into detectors, the detection component is more vulnerable to quantum hacking attacks than the source~\cite{app6}.
-To guarantee the security of detection, detection devices should be carefully characterized to evaluate device imperfections~\cite{sunlight,afterpulse}.
-However, detector blinding attacks~\cite{APDattack,wiechers2011after,lydersen2011superlinear}, the most powerful attack targeting detectors, have not yet been efficiently solved.
-In detector blinding attacks, Eve manipulates the detector using trigger light with specific optical power and determines the detection outcomes with a probability of almost 100\%.
-Such attacks can be launched on either avalanche photodiodes~\cite{APDattackfull} or superconducting nanowire single-photon detectors~\cite{nanoattack}.
+Perfectly characterizing detectors is complex and difficult~\cite{afterpulse,sunlight}.
+Researchers have tried to solve the known vulnerabilities one by one.
+But they believe in the assumption that detectors can detect a single photon under any attack.
+Tailored detector blinding attacks~\cite{APDattack,wiechers2011after,lydersen2011superlinear}, first introduced in quantum key distribution~\cite{app6}, is the most powerful attack targeting detectors.
+It causes the detector to respond to signals up to a certain intensity by change the physical state of detectors.
+The adversary Eve thus can manipulate the detector using trigger light with specific optical power and determines the detection outcomes with a probability of almost 100\%.
+Such attacks can be launched on either avalanche photodiodes~\cite{APDattackfull} or superconducting nanowire single-photon detectors (SNSPDs)~\cite{nanoattack}.